marcinbln/Sandwich_club/README.md

-# Sandwich Club Project Starter Code
+# Sandwich Club
+App project for Udacity Android Developer Nanodegree course <br>

-## Project Overview
+## Overview
-In this project, you will complete the **Sandwich Club** app to show the details of each sandwich once it is selected.
+* Simple app to show the details of each sandwich once it is selected.
+* Design details view
+* Parse JSON data to produce Sandwich object and populate the UI

 ## Why this Project